MELDProject/meld_graph/docs/FAQs.md

 If using FLAIR scan we recommend :
-- Ensuring that the FLAIR scan is great quality (3D, no artefacts)
+- Ensuring that the FLAIR scan is excellent quality (3D, no artefacts)
 - Quality-checking the FLAIR scan preprocessed by FreeSurfer, to ensure that no intensity artefacts have been introduced.
 This file can be found at `output/fs_outputs/<subject_ID>/mri/FLAIR.mgz`
 - Checking the pial and white surfaces from FreeSurfer